 In summary, primary care doctors are vital in diabetes care.
 They work with many specialists to meet patients’ needs.
 This teamwork ensures patients get the best diabetes care possible.

-Key Healthcare Professionals in Diabetes Care Teams
+Key Healthcare Professionals in Interprofessional Care for Diabetes Mellitus: A Guide for Teams

 Endocrinologists and Specialists